kdechant/eamon/EVENT-HANDERS.md

 ### beforeRead

 The `beforeRead` event handler runs right before the player reads something.
-It can be used to suppress the standard "there are no markings to read" message by setting `command.markings_read` to true.
-It can't block the player from reading the artifact.
-(This may change in the future.)
+It can block the player from reading the artifact by returning false.

 Parameters:
 - arg (string) - What the player typed after READ (e.g., "read *book*" )
 - artifact (Artifact) - The artifact that matched the arg (if any)
-- command (ReadCommand) - A reference to the actual Command object, to allow setting the "markings_read" flag

-Return value: none
+Return value:
+true: Continue with the regular READ command logic, i.e., showing the effects associated with the artifact
+false: Skip the usual messages.
+Useful after you have just displayed a custom message.

 Example:

-    "beforeRead": function(arg: string, artifact: Artifact, command: ReadCommand) {
+    "beforeRead": function(arg: string, artifact: Artifact) {
       if (artifact && artifact.id === 17) {
         let game = Game.getInstance();
         game.history.write(" PEACE BEGETS PEACE.
 PUT DOWN YOUR", "special2");